 The Kansas Department of Transportation reported over 3,375 crashes involving large trucks in one recent year, causing 952 injuries and 74 deaths.
-If you are one of the thousands of people injured in Kansas truck accidents every year, you already know how the effects can impact your finances, life, and livelihood for a long time after.
+If you are one of the thousands of people injured in Kansas truck accidents yearly, you already know how the effects can impact your finances, life, and livelihood for a long time.

 The Wichita truck accident lawyers at Mann Wyatt Tanksley Injury Attorneys have spent their careers defending crash victims’ rights.
 Our Wichita truck accident attorneys limit the number of cases we take, so we can give you the individual attention you deserve.
 Along with our 50 years of experience, this approach has helped us recover millions of dollars for our clients.

 Why Do Semi-Truck Accidents Happen?

 Some form of negligence causes most truck accidents.

 A few of the most common causes of truck accidents in Wichita include the following:

 - Impaired driving — Truck drivers who abuse drugs or alcohol put themselves and other drivers around them in extreme danger.
 These substances impair drivers’ ability to think, dull their reflexes, and make it harder to recognize hazards.

 - Distracted driving — While distractions are dangerous no matter what type of vehicle someone is driving, it is even riskier for truck drivers because of how big trucks are.
 Typical distractions for truck drivers include talking on the phone, texting while driving, using a navigation device, listening to music, eating or drinking, grooming, and looking at traffic coming the opposite way.